bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 1: 00:00:45

 And today we're going to talk about block building.
-So maybe you could start us off a little bit about, Claire, how did you get to Chaincode?
+So maybe you could start us off a little bit about, Clara, how did you get to Chaincode?
 Like, what are you doing here?
 What are you spending your time on?
 Tell us a little bit about yourself.